 Being glutened is a common disorder that can cause health issues and anxiety, especially for those who are gluten-intolerant.
 As we know, not all people are affected equally by gluten and wheat.
-For most people, symptoms of gluten exposure last for a short period of time with mild symptoms including heartburn, nausea, and fatigue.
+For most people, symptoms of gluten exposure last for a short period with mild symptoms including heartburn, nausea, and fatigue.
 You may not be experiencing these problems because there are ways to lessen the effects of glutenation.
 Instead of waiting for glutenation to go away naturally, it can help to take proactive measures, while working on managing your diet.
 Once you’ve started with this strategy, how long do you have to wait until.

-In this article, we will know what is glutened definition, symptoms, and what you do if you get glutened, so continue reading.
+In this article, we will know what is glutened definition, its symptoms, and what you do if you get glutened, so continue reading.

 Check out more posts on Gluten-free diet: